w3f/Grants-Program/applications/LiisaPortfolioTracker.md

 #### 4) Frontend

-Within the context of the MVP, we'll utilize bubble.io for frontend development to accelerate development speed and iterate quickly.
-This approach will help us create a functional product that meets user needs faster.
-Upon achieving a working product, at a later stage we will transition to react.js for enhanced flexibility and performance.
+We've chosen React.js for our frontend development, due to its open-source nature, and also with the intention of open-sourcing our own platform.
+This aligns with our commitment to enriching the Polkadot ecosystem, enabling more developers to leverage, adapt, and expand upon our work.
+React's component-driven approach ensures efficient and modular development, especially vital for our analytics platform.
+This decision guarantees adaptability for our MVP phase and scalability for expansive growth

 #### 5) Bubble.io plug-ins

-We will develop open-source plug-ins for Bubble.io, enabling connections to the selected wallets: Subwallet, Parity signer, Polkadot-js, Subsquid, Fearless wallet, Nova Wallet, Talisman.
-Built using Node.js, these plug-ins will allow for the users to log-in to the platform using their wallets, and will facilitate the retrieval of information about the NFTs owned by the user to compute the portfolio metrics.
-By open-sourcing these plug-ins, we intend to improve access from the growing no-code community to the Polkadot ecosystem.
+While our frontend for the Portfolio Traacker MVP will be developed using React.js, we recognize the importance of our broader platform's integration with Bubble.io.
+Hence, we will develop open-source plug-ins for Bubble.io, enabling connections to the selected wallets: Subwallet, Parity signer, Polkadot-js, Fearless wallet, Nova Wallet, and Talisman.
+These plug-ins, built using Node.js, will empower users to log in using their wallets and facilitate retrieving NFT ownership data for portfolio metrics computation.
+By open-sourcing these plug-ins, we aim to enhance the no-code community's access to the Polkadot ecosystem.
+Regarding the integration of React with Bubble.io plugins: While React itself doesn't natively support Bubble.io plugins, we can create a bridge using APIs or webhooks.

 ### Ecosystem Fit

-After evaluating existing NFT portfolio tracking solutions in the Polkadot ecosystem, we have found that some platforms have added NFT functionality to their Token and DeFi-focused offerings.
-However, our specialized solution is designed specifically to cater to the unique needs of NFT investors.
-By focusing solely on NFTs, we provide a platform dedicated to optimizing the tracking, analysis, and management of NFT portfolios.
+Upon delving deeper into the NFT portfolio tracking landscape within the Polkadot ecosystem, it's evident that while some platforms have incorporated NFT capabilities, they largely remain as extensions of their primary token and DeFi services.
+Our solution, on the other hand, is purpose-built for NFTs, offering a dedicated platform tailored for the nuanced requirements of NFT enthusiasts and investors.

-In the future, we plan to develop collaborations with other NFT-focused parachains (e.g. Unique Network) and NFT marketplaces, to help further expand functionality of the Liisa portfolio tracker (e.g. by integrating off-chain data) and support their offerings by providing custom-made integrations with our analytical products.
+As we look ahead, we're keen on forging strategic collaborations with NFT-centric parachains, such as Unique Network, and various NFT marketplaces.
+Such partnerships will not only amplify the Liisa portfolio tracker's functionality—through the integration of off-chain data—but also bolster their services by synergizing with our advanced analytical tools.

 #### Similar projects:
 - Nansen Portfolio